 In order for a product to qualify for the USDA organic seal, it must be made with 95% organic materials.
-However, for our castile soap making process to work correctly, we must add over 7% of the alkali (sodium or potassium hydroxide) to the oil blend.
+However, for our Castile soap making process to work correctly, we must add over 7% of the alkali (sodium or potassium hydroxide) to the oil blend.
 Also bear in mind that substances such as water, salt, and hydroxides are all by nature inorganic, which means they do not come from a plant source.
 Therefore, the term “organic” can never apply to them.
 The water content in the Pure Castile soap is not included in the organic percentage calculation.
 The Pure Castile soap does carry the label “Made with Organic Oils”.
-However, the Fair Trade & Organic Pump Soap does not use water, but rather organic white grape juice, for the reasons mentioned above.
+However, the Organic Sugar Soap does not use water, but rather organic white grape juice, for the reasons mentioned above.
 The organic white grape juice does count in the organic calculation and brings the pump soaps above the 95% threshold.

-Why not replace water with white grape juice in the pure castile soap?
+Why not replace water with white grape juice in the pure Castile soap?

-The beauty of the castile soap is its simplicity.
-And it is this very simplicity that makes the pure castile soap so very versatile.
+The beauty of the Castile soap is its simplicity.
+And it is this very simplicity that makes the pure Castile soap so very versatile.
 Once we start fancifying it with anything, the soap will lose some of its attractiveness as well as its usefulness.